 A search for “Ketchum” on Factiva does not return the statement, which was released Tuesday night, according to The Times.
 When will the earned media trade realize that SEO is PR these days.

-So while it’s a good thing they have apologized, they’re making a mistake by not waging a proactive online public relations initiative to support the disclosure of their apology publicly on their website.
-Sure, a PR news wire release or RSS news feed might have been nice.
+So while it’s a good thing they have apologized, they’re making a mistake by not waging a proactive digital public relations campaign to support the disclosure of their apology publicly on their website.
+Sure, a PRnewswire release or RSS news feed might have been nice.
 We wouldn’t have had to wait two days to hear about it.

-Rather than hope the sheer volume of news that goes out with the keyword “Ketchum” on it will ultimately make searching for news about this scandal online like finding a needle in a haystack in a fairly short period of time, it is foolish, in the opinion of this blogger, to let their own, unfiltered apology off the public record.
+Rather than hope the sheer volume of news that goes out with the keyword “Ketchum” on it will ultimately make searching for news about this scandal online like finding a needle in a haystack, it is foolish to keep their unfiltered apology off the public record.

-As crisis communicator Michael Sitrick says, “If you don’t tell your story, someone else will tell it for you.”
+As crisis communications expert Michael Sitrick says, “If you don’t tell your story, someone else will tell it for you.”